Learning you have a BRCA variant: finding support and resources

 Learning that you have a BRCA variant can be difficult, but know that you’re not alone.
 There are several organizations that provide support resources for people with a genetic risk of cancer.
 Services offered by these organizations may include educational materials, online discussion forums, peer-to-peer support programs, helplines, and access to genetic counselors.
 This list of resources is for informational purposes to help you navigate your healthcare decision making and may be updated over time.

 - Breastcancer.org: Breastcancer.org is a nonprofit organization dedicated to providing the most reliable, complete, and up-to-date information about breast cancer and a robust online peer support community.
-Their mission is to help individuals and their loved ones make sense of the complex medical and personal information about breast health and breast cancer, so they can make the best decisions for their lives.
+Their mission is to help women and their loved ones make sense of the complex medical and personal information about breast health and breast cancer, so they can make the best decisions for their lives.

 - FORCE (Facing Our Risk of Cancer Empowered): FORCE is the voice of the hereditary cancer community, providing support, education and awareness to help those facing hereditary breast, ovarian, prostate and related cancers know their healthcare options and make informed decisions.
 Specially trained volunteers offer one-on-one support where you can be matched with other BRCA+ women and men, and learn how to manage hereditary cancer risk.